-This guide also contains useful information on the many services the EDD offers specifically for employers.
-The EDD supplies information on a wide range of programs, including programs offering tax credits.
-The EDD also provides a number of employment services, such as job development and job search workshops that are designed to reduce unemployment and, consequently, your taxes.
-Whether you are a new or established employer, we offer a variety of services to assist you in building a more successful business while complying with California laws.
+This guide also contains useful information about EDD services specifically for employers including programs offering tax credits.
+The EDD also provides employment services, such as job development and job search workshops, designed to reduce unemployment and your taxes.
+A variety of services for new and established employers can help you in building a more successful business while complying with California laws.